HUHARED/LiberRPA/vscodeExtensions/liberrpa-project-manager/README.md

 # LiberRPA Project Manager

+(If you can't see the images in the document, have a look on [GitHub](https://github.com/HUHARED/LiberRPA/blob/main/vscodeExtensions/liberrpa-project-manager/README.md).)

 This extension is a part of LiberRPA to create new RPA projects.

 It offers multiple templates to choose from, and you can customize the templates to fit your needs.